Vikas-malakar0281/DataTalks-DE-ZoomCamp2025/Week1/hw.md

 Modify the files as necessary to create a GCP Bucket and Big Query Dataset.

 ## Question 7.
 Terraform Workflow
 Which of the following sequences, respectively, describes the workflow for:

-## Question 7.
-Terraform Workflow

 > Downloading the provider plugins and setting up backend: